TheBananna/ComputerVisionCode/README.md

 # ComputerVisionCode
- All the C++ code I did in my high school computer vision course
+ All the C++ code I did in my high school computer vision course.
+Many of the ppm files have been omitted due to size